Alvinn8/praeter/docs/praeter-gui/slots.md

 # Slots
 You can create slots where the player can put items.

-Create and add slots like any other components.
+Create and add slots like any other component.

 ```java
 private static final Slot SLOT_1 = new Slot(5, 1);